 One of the top snorkel spots in the BVI.
 Located at Treasure Point in Privateer Bay.
 The 3 shallow caves offer spectacular rock formations, crystal clear calm water, and abundance of tropical fish and sponge formations.
 The holes in the top of the caves let sunlight through giving an aquarium like snorkel experience.

-This island is home to the luxurious Peter Island Resort & Spa which is currently undergoing rebuilding after damage from Hurricane Irma.
+This island is home to the luxurious Peter Island Resort & Spa which is currently undergoing rebuilding and will be available for bookings and restaurants operating in 2021.
 Peter Island is largely undeveloped, offering miles of paved paths for walking.
 Here you’ll find dramatic views of other islands from the top, a quiet long white beach to enjoy on one side of the island, and a darker and more secluded beach on the other side.
 A local steel drum band plays every Sunday afternoon with a West Indian brunch.
 Deadman’s Bay gets it names for the pirates that Blackbeard left on nearby Dead Chest island, who subsequently drowned swimming to Peter Island.
 This is where the phrase “15 men on a deadman’s chest” comes from.

 This “Fat Virgin” was named by Christopher Columbus.
 Spanish Town and Leverick Bay are quaint local villages with many Caribbean style shops and restaurants.